RyenCook/cpp-projects/README.md

 9. Operators - Symbols that do things
 10. Pointers - How to reference and use pointers
 11. Programs
+	1. Banking - More advanced foreay into OOP
-	1. Cats - Foreray into basic OOP with c++
+	2. Cats - Foreray into basic OOP with c++
-	2. Report_Cards - Another, more advanced foreay into OOP
+	3. Report_Cards - Another, more advanced foreay into OOP
 12. Storage - Learning how C++ stores objects
 13. Strings - String mutations
 14. Templates - Generic placeholders for valid objects